wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/trajectory-generation.rst

 Trajectories in Java can be combined into a single trajectory using the ``concatenate(trajectory)`` function.
 C++ users can simply add (``+``) the two trajectories together.

 .. warning:: It is up to the user to ensure that the end of the initial and start of the appended trajectory match.
+It is also the users responsibility to ensure that the start and end velocities of their trajectories match.

 .. tabs::